Kharbooza978/EntitySafe/README.md

 ## Collabora8r's Server
-`Collabora8r` a project collaboration and managment tool built using MERN stack aimed to enhance team collaboration, streamline task management, improved workflow and seamless communications resulting in  improved productivity.
+**Collabora8r** a project collaboration and managment tool built using MERN stack aimed to enhance team collaboration, streamline task management, improved workflow and seamless communications resulting in  improved productivity.
 This is the Server Side of **collabora8r** built using `express-js`, `mongoDb` as a database `jwt-auth` for authentication of users and `socket-io` for real time exchange of notification and project updates.

 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](#) [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat&label=Contributions&colorA=red&colorB=black	)](#)

 ### Project Description
-`Collabor8r` is a **MERN stack** based project management tool designed to streamline team collaboration, task management, and project tracking.
+Collabor8r is a **MERN stack** based project management tool designed to streamline team collaboration, task management, and project tracking.
 With real-time notifications powered by `Socket.IO`, it ensures seamless communication, instant updates, and enhanced productivity for teams of all sizes.
 Keep your projects on track with intuitive workflows and advanced features.
+User authentication and secure access are managed using JWT (JSON Web Tokens), providing a reliable and scalable solution for verifying user identities.
+The backend, built on Node.js and Express.js, handles routing, middleware, and database interactions, ensuring fast and efficient data processing for all users.

 ### 🤖 Tech Stack
 <a href="#">